(New without tags - 1303.99 USD)

 For my pure storage purposes, I prefer to use my good old cycling backpack, or even a bicycle saddle bags.
 The chance that you will see mountain bikes with a handlebar bag attached in front of them is slim.
 Most mountain or road racing bikers like to keep their bicycle handlebars free of any foreign objects, including bicycle baskets and bicycle bells.

 It is all different if you are up to one of your bicycling tours, where storage is the name of the game (visit my page about bicycle touring preparation).
 In that case, every storage space counts, and using a good, comfortable handlebar bag is almost essential.
 The best thing about handlebar bags is that you do not have to pull things from your panniers to get your stuff out.
 If you are carrying a trailer you even have to completely get off your bike to get things out of your bag.

 During long bicycle touring trips you will probably like to have your most used stuff handy.
 If you are planning to be on the road for more than two, or three days, the need to stop and to get your stuff off your bicycle panniers can become a burden over time.

-My 2'nd hobby is taking video movies while riding, and so I have to have my video camera handy for me at all times.
-In addition, when I leave my touring bikes, lock them and go somewhere, I can use the quick dismount feature and carry with me my handlebar bag, including all of my valuable items, such as my video camera, my personal documents and money.
+My 2nd hobby is taking video movies while riding, so I have to have my video camera handy for me at all times.
+In addition, when I leave my touring bikes, lock them, and go somewhere, I can use the quick dismount feature and carry with me my handlebar bag, including all of my valuable items, such as my video camera, my documents, and money.
 If you would like to watch my cycling movies you can visit this link.

 What Can I Store in My Handlebar Bag?

 The typical items you can store in your bicycle handlebar bag are those that need quick access.
-For me three main things are falling under this category:
+For me three main things fall under this category: